nivlab/nivturk/docs/detailed-documentation/serving.md

 curl ipecho.net/plain; echo
 ```

-To note, the URL arguments `workerId`, `assignmentId`, & `hitId` are not strictly necessary to reach the page.
-However, without a `workerId`, the application will automatically redirect a user to the error page.
+To note, the URL arguments `workerId` (on TurkPrime), `PROLIFIC_PID` (on Prolific), are not strictly necessary to reach the page.
+However, without a `workerId`/`PROLIFIC_PID`, the application will automatically redirect a user to the error page.

+In addition, there are several additional URL arguments that specify the task ID, etc. that the webpage will receive from the recruitment website.
+However, if these arguments are absent NivTurk will not prevent the user from progressing.

 ## Using `screen`